Best Raised Toilet Seats for Seniors & The Elderly (Safer Toileting)

 Other than the simple installation process, there are other benefits to love about this raised toilet seat.

-Many seniors and elderly people are self-conscious about using medical equipment even if it’s helpful.
 The Clean Shield raised toilet seat has a more finished – and less medical – appearance while providing 3 inches of additional toilet seat height that many older adults need.

 The included lid matches perfectly with most white porcelain toilets – so much so that it looks like standard equipment.